supertuxkart/stk-code/README.md

 ##### Build Speed Optimization

-"-j4" is an example, for a faster build, use "-jx" instead, where "x" is the amount of CPU threads you have, minus one.
+"-j4" is an example, for a faster build, use "-jx" instead, where "x" is the amount of CPU threads you have, minus one. "-j$(nproc)" usually works.

 ### Further options